onikwuthkro/p228/README.md

 - makespec
 - getinfo

+The lite version has cut a few functions and retains the following:
+- kick
+- banip
+- freeze and unfreeze
+- rename
+- getinfo

 #### How to use?
 After installing the script, simply start(or restart) the server.
 You will see two hudtexts on your hud.
 The left one indicates whether administration is enabled, and the other one indicates which function you are currently using.
 Press F2 on your keyboard to enable/disable administration, press F3 to change functions.
 ![](http://i.imgbox.com/9MbjWgRF.jpg)